Sam Hunt Racing: Car No. 26 history

-2019
+Part-time (2019–2020)

 On October 28, 2019, the team announced that they would field an Xfinity team for the first time in 2020, the No. 26 Toyota, with Garrett driving.
 Brian Keselowski became the team's crew chief, moving over from the Brandonbilt Motorsports No. 68 car.
-They later attempted the season finale at Homestead in 2019, where they qualified 15th and finished 20th in preparation for their 2020 schedule of races.
+They later attempted the season finale at Homestead in 2019, where they qualified fifteenth and finished twentieth in preparation for their 2020 schedule of races.

-2020

-In 2020 Colin Garrett ran select races for the team with a best finish of 14th at Homestead-Miami in June of that year.
+In 2020 Colin Garrett ran select races for the team with a best finish of fourteenth at Homestead-Miami in June of that year.

-Brandon Gdovic would join the team for 2 races at the Indianapolis Road Course and Daytona Road Course finishing 12th and 28th respectively.
+Brandon Gdovic would join the team for two races at the Indianapolis Road Course and Daytona Road Course finishing twelfth and 28th respectively.

 On October 26, 2020, it was announced that TD2 driver Mason Diaz would drive the No. 26 Toyota for the final two races of the 2020 season at Martinsville and Phoenix.

-2021
+Multiple drivers (2021–2022)

 In 2021 the team ran the full schedule with a huge rotation of drivers Brandon Gdovic, Kris Wright, Santino Ferrucci, Colin Garrett, John Hunter Nemechek.
 Grant Enfinger, Will Rodgers, and Dylan Lupton splitting the seat.

-The team recorded their first ever top 10 with Brandon Gdovic at the season opener at Daytona.
+The team recorded their first ever top-ten with Brandon Gdovic at the season opener at Daytona.

-In September at Richmond Raceway the team scored their first ever top 5 with John Hunter Nemechek battling for the win in the closing laps with Justin Haley and eventual race winner Noah Gragson going on to score a 3rd-place finish.
+In September at Richmond the team scored their first ever top-five with John Hunter Nemechek battling for the win in the closing laps with Justin Haley and eventual race winner Noah Gragson going on to score a 3rd-place finish.

-2022

-On January 13, 2022 Ryan Truex was announced to drive the No. 26 at Daytona as well as several other races throughout the season and the next day Jeffrey Earnhardt was announced to compete in at least 7 races bringing sponsorship from ForeverLawn.
+On January 13, 2022 Ryan Truex was announced to drive the No. 26 at Daytona as well as several other races throughout the season and the next day Jeffrey Earnhardt was announced to compete in at least seven races bringing sponsorship from ForeverLawn.

 On January 25, 2022, it was announced John Hunter Nemechek would drive the car at both races at Las Vegas in the season with sponsorship from Berry's Bullets.
 Other drivers such as Parker Chase, Derek Griffith, and Chandler Smith would also drive the No. 26.

 On October 27, 2022, it was announced that Kaz Grala would drive the car in the season finale at Phoenix Raceway on November 5, 2022, marking Grala's Toyota Racing debut.
+On December 8, the team announced that Grala would drive the No. 26 full-time for the 2023 season.

+Kaz Grala (2023)

+Kaz Grala drove the No. 26 to two top-five finishes at Richmond and the Charlotte Roval, as well as nine top-ten finishes during the season.
+Grala finished the season seventeenth in points.
+In late November, SHR announced that Grala wouldn't be returning to the No. 26 Supra in 2024.
+No replacement driver(s) were announced at that point.